OSOSystem/oso-docs/CONTRIBUTING.md

 submitting bug reports and feature requests or writing code which can be incorporated into the project itself.

 ### Code contribution
 Choose an issue you want to do.
-Write in the comments that you are going to take care of it.
+Write in the comments that you are going to take care of it

+>**Note**: When working on an issue the issue number should be mentioned in the branch name e.g.
+``#19-a-small-description``.
+It is easier for us to track the changes this way.

-When you are done submit a pull request.
+and when you are done submit a pull request.

 ### Bug reports
 Have you seen a :bug: around here?
 We don't like bugs. <br>